 CC means I can ignore a car or van sitting on my numberplate on roads with average speed cameras, no chance of

 subconsciously speeding up and getting caught.
 Most Drivers do drop back when they realise you are holding a steady speed

-which is impossible on normal bikes.
-I live in Cambridgeshire where Police cars will try and rub the dust of your numberplate,
+which is near impossible on normal bikes.
+I live in Cambridgeshire where Police cars will try and rub the dust of your

-especially in the dark, to force you to accelerate and break the speed limit.
-Cambridgeshire Police also use unmarked cars and
+numberplate, especially in the dark, to force you to accelerate and break the speed limit.
+Cambridgeshire Police also use

 CC enables me to ignore police cars on the motorway following at a distance, I can just relax